The Harari Method - My Principles

 Edan is a pioneer in shifting paradigms around healing and wellness.
-He's an authority and educator in the world of health and healing.
+He is an authority and educator in the world of health and healing.

 As a therapeutic artist and gifted healing facilitator, his sensitive touch, heightened awareness and intuitive abilities allow him to truly listen to the subtle messages of his clients' bodies.

-Being no stranger to pain and suffering.
-His past experiences with debilitating mental/physical illnesses, diseases and dysfunctions have given him the experience and capacity to work with anyone who suffers from pain.
+Edan’s past experiences with debilitating illnesses, diseases and dysfunctions have given him the experience and capacity to work with anyone who suffers from pain.

 His life and practice completely transformed when he discovered the potent healing wisdom of Ortho-Bionomy and John Barnes Myofascial Release (MFR).

-Edan believes that the more modalities the healing facilitator is trained in, the more he can choose which tool to use during the session that will support the best healing potential for his clients.
-In addition to him being trained in the above mentioned methods, he will sometimes incorporate partner acrobatic therapeutic work, which he calls AcroKinetic Mobiliation (similar to AcroYoga) to help create space within the body and to reap the benefits of inversion therapy for the spine and fluids.
+Edan believes that the more modalities that the healing facilitator is trained in, the more tools he has to choose from during his clients’ sessions.
+In addition to the above methods, he will sometimes incorporate partner acrobatic therapeutic work, which he calls AcroKinetic Mobilization (similar to AcroYoga) to help create space within the body and to incite the benefits of inversion therapy for the spine and fluids.